Sunday, December 15, 2024

 45 Caliber 42 Inch Long Rifled Barrel

 1828, French married Sarah Wolfenbarger in present-day Pocahontas County, West Virginia.
 His brother Reuben Jr. married Sarah's sister, Nancy.
-Thornhill may have worked in Pocahontas County after his marriage.
-A bit of information puts French in Pocahontas County; he was a buyer at the 1828 estate auction of Andrew S Warwick of Clover Lick, Pocahontas County.
-The sale consisted of several blacksmith tools, vises, bellows, etc.
+French was a buyer at the 1828 estate auction of Andrew S Warwick of Clover Lick, Pocahontas County.
+The sale consisted of blacksmith tools, vises, bellows, etc.

 Andrew S Warwick Estate Sale

 In 1830, French & Sarah migrated to Coshocton, Ohio.
 French and his brother were manufacturing bricks.
 After a couple years of sickness and poor health, he moved to West Carlisle and started a mercantile business.
-He moved several times, spending thirty years in the mercantile business and being a politician.
+He spent thirty years in the mercantile business and being a politician.
 In 1836, he was elected to the House of Representatives for Coshocton.
 (1)

 1865